ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 ```

 {% capture callout %}
 _NOTE:_ The spatial effect is modelled using the BYM (Besag, York and Mollie's model) is the model type usually used to fit area data.
 CAR (conditional auto-regressive) and besag models are other options, but here we will focus on BYM since that is appropriate way to model the spatial effect when working with area data.
+Now we are ready to run our model!
 {% endcapture %}
 {% include callout.html content=callout colour='callout' %}